Last Updated on December 16, 2021

 Sugar and Sweeteners

-Another reason to avoid energy drinks when you’re pregnant is that they’re usually high in sugar or sweeteners.
+Another reason to avoid energy drinks when you’re pregnant is that they’re usually high in sugar or artificial sweeteners.
 Even a drink labeled ‘sugar-free’ or ‘zero-calorie’ is likely to contain sweeteners.

 An Irish study found that some energy drinks can contain up to 17 teaspoons (69g) sugar in a single 500ml can, and contain as much caffeine as two espresso shots (source: SafeFood EU).